vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 12: Budgeting and Resourcing**

-Time, money, and people—DevRel needs all three.
+Time, money, and people DevRel needs all three.
 Learn how to build a budget, argue for resources, and avoid getting stuck in “free labor” mode.

 #### **Chapter 13: Tools and Infrastructure**